mjucker/MiMA/docs/Parameters.md

 # Parameter settings

 This section shows most of the parameters and their default and/or recommended values.
-For details about the physical meaning of these parameters, please refer to the main MiMA reference paper.
+For details about the physical meaning of these parameters, please refer to the main MiMA reference paper and comments in the source code.

 ## Recommended values

+Some of the default values are "safe choices", designed to have the least impact if the user is not aware of them.
+But these values are not necessarily the best ones, so this section gives some ballpark values which have been working well so far.

 ### General